Pi-Squared-Inc/vsl-sdk/docs/api/rpc.md

 Retrieves the balance of a specific asset held by an account.

-- Input: the account address.
+- Input: the (Ethereum-style) address of the account to query.
-- Input: the asset ID to query.
+- Input: the asset ID(hex-encoded 256 bit) to query.
 - Returns: the asset balance as a base-10 string of the u128 value

 Will fail if: